Dear Security Architect,

 A methodology that the vast majority of people we’ll meet will have never heard of—and which, even if they have, will probably have gotten the wrong message about what it is, where it came from and what it really takes to make it work.

 And that’s when I knew I needed to find a way…that "better way” I mentioned before…to deliver all of the value and promise of SABSA…

 …and in a lot less time.

 The Agile Security System includes basically everything I’ve learned about delivering robust security architectures that stick…that are actually used across the security teams who build them…and which are the glue that keeps security strategy and security operations connected and aligned.
-And until July of last year, it was only something you could learn, directly from me, as part of Archistry’s long-term consulting and security transformation program engagements requiring a minimum investment of at least $350,000, and often lasting a year or more.
+And until not that long ago, it was only something you could learn, directly from me, as part of Archistry’s long-term consulting and security transformation program engagements requiring a minimum investment of at least $350,000, and often lasting a year or more.

 …at ANY level…